 1. Readers should note that the conditions under which certain collections are deposited require application to the owners or trustees of these collections before access can be granted.
 Readers are strongly recommended to contact UCD Archives in advance to avoid delays caused by such application.

 2. An appointment is essential.
 All readers must complete a simple online registration procedure before being given access to the reading room.
-This includes a declaration that the researcher’s conduct will conform with our Reading Room Rules, the UCD Covid-19 Reading Room Procedures, and that the researcher understands their obligations under the GDPR and the Data Projection Act 2018.
-Researchers will be issued with their reader’s card on their initial visit to UCD Archives.
+This includes a declaration that the researcher’s conduct will conform with our reading room rules and procedures (see below), and that the reader understands their obligations under the GDPR and the Data Protection Act 2018.
+Researchers will be issued with their reader’s card on their initial visit to our reading room.

-4. No outdoor coats, umbrellas, hats, folders, envelopes, cases or bags, including carrying cases for laptop computers, may be brought into the reading room.
-These must be left in the lockers provided.
-Mobile phones must be turned off.
+3. Outdoor coats, umbrellas, hats, folders, envelopes, cases or bags, including carrying cases for laptop computers must be left in the lockers provided.
+Mobile phones must be muted.

 Reading Room Rules